Christmas Tree Types

 But I’ve heard if you cut it from the roots, it’ll last longer than a pre-cut tree, right?

-Sorry to be frank, but, no. There is a myth that if you cut down your tree directly from its roots, the tree is much “fresher” than ones that were pre-cut a week or two (or even three) before, and thus will always last longer.
-It just isn’t true, though it does seem logical, so how can this be?
-Believe us when we say that there is a small science to growing and harvesting trees successfully so that once they’re cut, they don’t die right away.
-We have seen families cut trees from the forest (and even at our Tree Nursery) that last only a few short days; but we’ve also had numerous families who’ve called us in mid-January to tell us their Fresh-Cut , non-native tree from our lot was still thriving!
-We leave the “cutting” part to the experts: those who’ve spent their lives in the Christmas tree industry, and we focus on the nurturing and overall care of the tree.
-Living or cut!
+This is a common and great question; however, it’s a myth that a tree cut directly from its roots is “fresher” and will automatically last longer than one that was pre-cut a week or two prior.
+However, this is not necessarily true.
+But, how can this be?
+Successfully growing and harvesting Christmas trees involves a specific science to ensure they stay vibrant once cut.
+We have seen families cut trees from the forest (and even at our Tree Nursery) that last only a few short days; but we’ve also had numerous families who’ve called us in mid-January to tell us their Fresh-Cut, non-native, tree from our lot was still thriving!
+We believe in specializing, which is why we leave the “cutting” to professional tree experts—those who have dedicated their lives to the Christmas tree industry.
+This allows us to focus entirely on the careful nurturing and overall care of the trees, whether they are living or cut.
 During this time of year, we let the professional tree-harvesters do their job so we can do ours: Provide you with a high-end, as fresh as they come, cut Christmas tree.
-If you want roots hanging from the trunk, then buy our Living Trees.
+If you want roots still hanging from the trunk, then we’d have to recommend our Living Trees.
 They’re our top specialty.

 Which varieties of Fresh-Cut Trees do you plant, and then offer to cut down at your Niwot location?